BayAreaMetro/RegionalTransitDatabase/README.md

 - data: small, important inputs and outputs
 - docs: documentation
 - images: used in documentation
-- rtd: python scripts for fetching data from 511 and (deprecated) executing network analyst functions
+- rtd: python scripts for fetching and processing data